JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 gift.
 And don’t leave the money on the table,” says Mrs. Yolland, putting it down suddenly before the Sergeant, as if it burnt her fingers–“don’t, there’s a good man!
-For times are hard, and flesh is weak; and I MIGHT feel tempted to put it back in my pocket again.”
+For times are hard, and flesh is weak; and _I Might_ feel tempted to put it back in my pocket again.”

 “Come along!”
 I said, “I can’t wait any longer: I must go back to the house.”